supaflyENJOY/DynamicsDocs/docs/Z not using anymore/Location.md

 ## Add New Location

 A new address record can be created from a few places.
 1. Clinical Area - When on a Patient Contact record, the Profile Info tab has a section called 'Patient Addresses'.
 Clicking on the 3 dots on the Patient Addresses subgrid, displays a few options.
-Upon clicking the 'Add New Location' button, the Location Main Form opens.
+Upon clicking 'Add New Location', the Location Main Form opens.
 2. Setup Area - The setup area has a group called 'Services Setup' with Locations listed.
 Upon clicking 'Locations', the Location Main Form opens.

 ## Edit Location